CrafterBotOfficial/Jerald/README.md

 A lightweight robust mod for Gorilla Tag that allows other mods to appened new pages to the default Gorilla Tag computer.

 ## For Developers
-For your plugin to be recognized the assembly must have the AutoRegisterAttribute.
+For your page to be recognized the assembly must have the AutoRegisterAttribute and it must be in the same assembly as the plugin itself.
 ```cs
 [assembly: AutoRegister]
 namespace MyMod;